Diegopie/local-weather-forecast/README.md

 # Weather Forecast

-This weather application was a great way to practice working with APIs.
-The purpose was to update the DOM with relevant weather information based on a user's search.
+This is a weather forecast application that allows users to search any city in the US to find the current temperature, humidity, wind speed, UV index, and 5 day forecast.
+The application will automatically save a user's 10 recent searches.

-## Objective:
+## Objective

 - Build and style a dynamic web page
 - Allow users to search for any US city and be presented with relevant weather information